ElReyDeLosGorditos/marci-metzger-homes-test/README.md

 The original website contains an important selling proposition:

-> Don't Just List it...
-Get it SOLD!
+> *"Don't Just List it...
+Get it SOLD!"*

 Instead of immediately sending visitors into a property grid, the redesign introduces the real estate team's value first.

-This section answers the question:

-**"Why should I work with this team?"**
+This section answers the question: **"Why should I work with this team?"**

 The section focuses on: